JQuery conflict in edit mode

 The (easiest) way to go, is probably not to avoid loading the library twice but to make sure that both versions work together.
 This could be achieved by using jQuery in "noConflict" mode before using it for Aloha and "resetting" $ afterwards, so that the original scripts of the site work without adaption.

-#6 Updated by Sebastian Kurfuerst over 8 years ago
+#6 Updated by Sebastian Kurfuerst about 9 years ago

 +1 from my side for jQuery noConflict mode.
 Do we need this in Aloha or can we do it ourselves?